astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 4: Add an Airflow variable

-After restarting your Airflow instance, you should not see the same DAG import error from Step 2.
-Next, you will need to define your own GitHub repo as an Airflow variable, overriding the default value that was set in the DAG code.
+After restarting your Airflow instance, you should not see the DAG import error from Step 2.
+Next, you will need to add an Airflow variable to be used in the GithubTagSensor.

 [Airflow variables](airflow-variables.md) are key value pairs that can be accessed from any DAG in your Airflow environment.
-You'll now define the missing Airflow variable in the Airflow UI:
+Because the variable `my_github_repo` is used in the DAG code with a default of `apache/airflow`, you'll need to create the variable and give it a value in the Airflow UI to wait for a tag in your own repository.

 1. Go to **Admin** > **Variables** to open the list of Airflow variables.
 It will be empty.